-The compilation of National Accounts in 2020 is affected by additional uncertainty in the context of the Covid-19 pandemic.
+The compilation of National Accounts in 2020 and 2021 is affected by additional uncertainty in the context of the Covid-19 pandemic.
 This is especially true in the first compilations where source material is scarce.
 As more information becomes available, the National Accounts will be updated.
 Read more (only available in Danish) at www.dst.dk/Nationalregnskab.

 Virtually all available economic statistics are applied as data sources when making the national accounts.
 When the first version for a given period is prepared, it takes place before all information about the period is available.
 Then the calculations are made on the basis of the structure of the latest final national accounts, which is projected with indicators from, for example, cyclical statistics.
 When new sources are ready, they are continuously incorporated into the national accounts according to a fixed rhythm.
 Three years after a given period, the national accounts are considered to be final.

 The National Accounts are relevant to anyone involved in economic matters ranging from the economic ministries use of the National Accounts in planning, analysis, forecasting and modeling purposes for industry organizations and other similar organizations, to the general interest in knowledge of the economy’s structure and development.
 The National Accounts division is evaluating feedback from users at an ongoing basis.